Police: Shooting suspect tried to access black church

 JEFFERSONTOWN, Ky.
 (AP) - A white man with a history of violence and mental illness was recorded on surveillance video apparently trying to get inside a predominantly black church in Kentucky before he went to a grocery store and fatally shot two African-Americans, police said.

 After releasing a photo of the suspect, authorities received a tip from an employee of the city of Jeffersontown who said he thought he saw Gregory Bush outside the First Baptist church prior to Wednesday's shooting, city police chief Sam Rogers said.
-The video confirmed Bush's presence, Rogers said.
+The video confirmed Bush's presence about 10 to 15 minutes before he went to the grocery store, Rogers said.
 The church is headed by a black pastor and has a large African-American membership.

 Bush "appeared to try to gain access to the church," Rogers said.